KxSystems/docs/docs/interfaces/kafka/user-guide.md

 -   `x` is the integer value assigned to the topic to be deleted

-Does not return a value if a topic is deleted sucessfully.
+returns a null if a topic is deleted sucessfully.

 ```q
 q).kfk.Topic[0i;`test;()!()]